nygrenh/sandsh/README.md

 ### Initialize Configuration Files

-Create a default global config:
+Create a global config with default profiles:

 ```bash
 sandsh init --global
 ```

-Create a project-specific config:
+Create a project-specific config (selects which profile to use):

 ```bash
 sandsh init